-- Complete the application and submit to your Department Head or Elected Official. - Make sure to include a copy of the official course description and title, time(s) and date(s) of the course, location of the course, total cost of the course (including books and fees), and school name or training facility, and number of credits. - An explanation of how the course(s) will improve your performance and job skills for your current position or how the career path you have chosen will benefit Bonner County. - Submit to Human Resources no later than 30 days prior to the class start date.
+- Complete the application and submit to your Department Head or Elected Official. - Make sure to include a copy of the official course description and title, time(s) and date(s) of the course, location of the course, total cost of the course (including books and fees), and school name or training facility, and number of credits. - An explanation of how the course(s) will improve your performance and job skills for your current position or how the career path you have chosen will benefit Bonner County.

-Employee Information:
+Submit to Human Resources no later than 30 days prior to the class start date.

-Date of Application:

-Employee Name: Date of Hire:
+Employee Information: Date of Application: Employee Name: Date of Hire:

-Department: Position:

 Course Information:

 Name of School/Training Facility:

 Address of School/Training Facility:

 Course Title: # of Credits:

 Course Date: to

 Course Expenses (please list on next page):

 Tuition: \$

 Fees: \$

 Books/materials: \$

 TOTAL COST: \$

 List of all Expenses:

-Proof of Payment Attached?
-Description of Expense: (Tuition, books, class fees, etc.) Expense Amount Expense Total:
+Proof of Payment Description of Expense:

+Attached?
+(Tuition, books, class fees, etc.) Expense Amount

+Expense Total:

-Financial Assistance Received:
+Financial Assistance Proof of Assistance Received: Description of Assistance

-Amount of Assistance -
+Attached?
+(Grant, Veterans' Benefit, Scholarship, etc.) Amount of Assistance

+Assistance Total:

-Financial Assistance
+Financial Assistance 2

+TOTAL ASSISTANCE . ¢